geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 So, we have a 1496 sequence length model trained at BS16.
 I would expect a BS8 8192 sequence length to train about the same just because the token

 ##### **Geohot** [[00:28:06](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1686)]
 counts per step match.
 8192 doesn't fit because of SMGEM.
 I do wonder if there's value in finding a fused Swigloo kernel.
-That does like all the...
-Yeah, it does the full FFN in one kernel and it doesn't...
+That does like all the..
+Yeah, it does the full FFN in one kernel and it doesn't..
 Yeah.
 How fast do you think you can get our flash attention to it?
 I'm at 330 TFLOPs right now.
 Okay.
 And then do you know what percentage of the TFLOPs that are at 3,000?

 ##### **Wozeparrot** [[00:28:55](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1735)]
 It's quite small.
 8192 is very small context length.
-I think like 70% is gem.
+I think like 70% is GEMM.

 ##### **Geohot** [[00:29:06](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1746)]
-Our gems are so fast.
-So, currently with ASMGEM, the output gem is still quite slow.
+Our GEMMs are so fast.
+So, currently with ASMGEM, the output GEMM is still quite slow.
 Really?
 Yeah.
 Wrong.
 Okay.
 So, what's the FFN?
 It's like 300 milliseconds.
 26 TFLOPs.
 26. 26?
 Yeah.

 ##### **Qazalin** [[00:29:38](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1778)]
 Is it even using ASMGEM?

 ##### **Geohot** [[00:29:42](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1782)]
 I think it does get ASMGEM because I see the custom kernel running.
 Oh, yeah.
-Let's get the...
+Let's get the..
 Get the dimensions of that.
 We should test that.

 ##### **Qazalin** [[00:29:54](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1794)]
 We should fix it.
-I tested every single gem and it's way far fast.
+I tested every single GEMM and it's way far fast.

 ##### **Geohot** [[00:30:02](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1802)]
 Yeah.
 Okay.
 It sounds like there's some bug here or something.
 Also, I found that AMD3 is slower than AMD4.
 Is it powered?
 I don't think so.
 But like flash attention is 330 on AMD4.
 I think it's 300 on AMD3.
-AMD4 also has the...
+AMD4 also has the..

 ##### **Qazalin** [[00:30:33](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1833)]
 AMD4 has the RM mod.
 It doesn't have the RM mod in GPU.
 I don't know if that's different in time mix.